The Friends of Meath Gardens, saving our green spaces one tree at a time

 To try and maintain the final one for as long as possible, the Friends of Meath Gardens are planning to build a flower bed around it for protection.

-Other historical and natural features include the archway into the gardens which marks the entrance to the former Victoria Park Cemetery and an Eucalyptus Tree planted to commemorate the burial of Bripumyarrimin, known as King Cole, an Aboriginal cricketer, in 1868.
+Other historical and natural features include the archway into the gardens which marks the entrance to the former cemetery and a Eucalyptus Tree which commemorates the burial of Bripumyarrimin, also known as King Cole, an Aboriginal cricketer, in 1868.

 Morakinyo says that ‘It is important to engage children with these ideas and encourage them to care about the future of our green spaces.’